Jack Hamilton (footballer, born 1994): Dundee

 Hamilton signed a three-year contract with Dundee on 28 May 2018, for an undisclosed fee.
 He made his debut on 14 July in a 4–0 win at Stirling Albion in the Scottish League Cup, and manager Neil McCann praised his performance.
 On 4 August, in his first Premiership match for the Dee, he made a late error that allowed hosts St Mirren to win 2–1.
 Hamilton would find himself in and out of the starting role all season, as Dundee were eventually relegated at the end of the season.
 The following season in the Championship was once again full of inconsistencies for Hamilton, at one point conceding 6 goals to rivals Dundee United in one game.
 He again spent the campaign swapping in and out of the starting position before the season was ended early due to the coronavirus pandemic.

 Hamilton would leave Dundee at the conclusion of his contract in 2021, though would leave on a positive as Dundee confirmed promotion to the Premiership.

 Greenock Morton

 In July 2021, Hamilton signed a one-year deal with Scottish Championship side Greenock Morton.
 After playing every game of the 2021–22 season for Morton, Hamilton would not sign an extension and would leave the club at the end of the season.

 Livingston

 On 19 August 2022, Hamilton signed a two-year deal with Scottish Premiership side Livingston.
+After making 8 appearances in two seasons, Livingston confirmed in May 2024 that Hamilton would depart the club upon the expiry of his contract.

+Ross County

+In July 2024, Hamilton signed for Ross County on a one-year contract.
+Hamilton made his competitive debut for the Staggies on 13 July in a win over Stranraer in the Scottish League Cup group stage.
+Hamilton made his first league appearance for County on 30 November, coming on as a substitute away to Celtic after starting keeper Ross Laidlaw was forced off with an injury.

+Return to Livingston

+On 30 January 2025, Hamilton left Ross County by mutual consent and re-joined his former club Livingston, now in the Scottish Championship, on a permanent deal until the end of the season.
+Hamilton was part of the Livingston squad which lifted the Scottish Challenge Cup, spending the final as an unused substitute.
+Despite not making an appearance in his return season, Hamilton was part of the Livi squad which earned promotion to the Scottish Premiership through winning the Premiership play-offs.
+Following Livingston's promotion, the club announced that Hamilton had penned a new two-year deal with the club.